cvetaevvitaliy/sdk-nrf/include/modem/modem_key_mgmt.rst

 All related credentials share the same security tag.
 You can use the library to check if a specific security tag exists.

-To establish a connection, pass the security tag to the :ref:`nrfxlib:nrf_modem` when creating a secure socket.
+To establish a connection, pass the security tag to the :ref:`nrfxlib:bsdlib` when creating a secure socket.

-See :ref:`nrfxlib:security_tags` for more information about how security tags are used in the Modem library.
+See :ref:`nrfxlib:security_tags` for more information about how security tags are used in the BSD library.

 .. important::
    Security credentials usually exceed the default AT command response length.